 - If product is delivered in error, existing rules apply for the retailer to notify the distributor and correct the error within eight days.
 Delivery of incorrect product, or non-sufficient funds transactions which result in the extension of credit, are the responsibility of both the retailer and distributor.

-To assist non-profit organizations during the COVID-19 pandemic, the WSLCB will allow these organizations to engage in online silent auctions of alcohol if the following parameters are followed:
+The WSLCB will allow not-for-profit charity organizations to engage in online silent auctions of alcohol if the following parameters are followed:

 - The non-profit organization obtains a special occasion license from the WSLCB;